flocto/writeups/2022/CSAW Qual/README.md

 but most of my efforts were spent on misc, rev, and crypto.

 (ended up solving all crypto challs which is the first time I've solved everything in one category!)
+(there's still an embargo currently but writeups will be released after that ends)
 ---
 Anyways, I decided to write a good mix of writeups to hopefully help beginners understand some of the challenges.